 Each year, two days after Thanksgiving, communities across the nation host Small Business Saturday, celebrating and supporting neighborhood businesses.
 In Fairfax County, however, your Small Business Saturday is super-sized with unique gifts from iconic museum shops and interesting destinations across the destination.
 Where else would you find freeze-dried astronaut treats, one-of-a-kind fine local art, and rare whiskey from George Washington’s distillery?

 Discover handmade art in every medium.

 Image courtesy Workhouse Arts Center

 Handmade items reflect the effort and care that goes into creating a unique piece of art, so they are extra meaningful to give and receive.
 The Workhouse Arts Center features approximately 70+ artisans working in fiber, fine art, glass, jewelry, ceramics, and other mediums.
 You’ll find notecards, wall-sized installations, pottery, and everything in between—all while enjoying the galleries, watching the artists work, and exploring the history of what was once the DC Workhouse and Reformatory.
 Bonus: Don't miss the new Lucy Burns Museum while you're visiting, which details the story of the women suffragists imprisoned at this site for picketing the White House for the right to vote!

 Give a gift with history attached.

 Photo courtesy Mount Vernon

 For some, a visit to George Washington’s Mount Vernon or George Mason’s Gunston Hall is all about touring an iconic historic home.
 For others, it’s all about their awesome gift shops!
 Both have extensive collections of books and decorative items with historic flair, as well as games, jewelry, and clothing.
 But only Mount Vernon sells the Commonwealth of Virginia’s Official State Spirit – Rye Whiskey made from George Washington’s own recipe at his historic distillery!
 At $98, it’s a unique gift any whiskey drinker will treasure.
-Pro tip: If you plan your visit to Mount Vernon's gift shop for November 19, 2020, you may just find some bonus discounts.
+You can now even order whiskey and other related items online for shipping within Virginia and the District of Columbia.